BoringCode/BoringCMS/README.md

+###Warning:
-###Warning: This was code created by a new developer.
+This code was created by a new developer (at the time).
 This probably should never be used in production.

 # Introducing BoringCMS!
 A lightweight CMS created as a fun project by Bradley "BoringCode" Rosenfeld